WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 2.0.0 =
+* This is a breaking update that includes emoji support, some bug fixes, and many internal code improvements in preparation for new features.
+Some old code has been removed, so you should test before upgrading if you are using your own custom modules.

 = 1.10.4 =
 * Fixes a bug that caused the number of points a non-admin user has to always be displayed to them as 0 on the profile screen.